 As a part of our seventh example, we are demonstrating how we can retrieve mails from mailboxes using search() method.

-search(charset, criterion) - This method searches mailbox based on criteria provided using criterion parameter.
-The criterion parameter accepts string specifying which mails to retrieve.
+1. search(charset, criterion) - This method searches mailbox based on criteria provided using criterion parameter.
+The criterion parameter accepts strings specifying which mails to retrieve.
 This method will return a tuple of two values where the second value will have a byte string having a list of mail ids separated by space.

 Below link has detailed information about strings which can be used as criterion parameter of search() method and message_parts parameter of fetch() method.

 If you are interested in learning about how emails are represented in Python then please feel free to check our tutorial on module email which is used for it.
+It'll help you with handling various parts of mail other than body text.

 import imaplib